idexus/Sharp.UI/doc/howtostart.md

 # VS Project Reference

-If you want to use the `Sharp.UI` library by project reference (Hot reload does not work in this case)
+If you want to use the `Sharp.UI` library by project reference

 ```xml
 <ItemGroup>